NeCTAR-RC/nectar-training/package10/sections/openstackClients.markdown

 ### Step 2.
 Get your OpenStack credentials

 Before you can use any of the clients, you will need to get your *OpenStack credentials*.
-In particular, you will need a script filed called the *OpenStack RC file*.
+In particular, you will need a script file called the *OpenStack RC file*.
 You will need to load the information from within this script before you can use the tools.
 While you are at it, you may also write down all your OpenStack login details.

 You may already have done this in [Module 7][ModDoc7] when setting up access to your Object Store.
 In this case, make sure you have downloaded your *OpenStack RC file*, as you will need it now.
-You may then skip this step.
+You may then skip the following step.

 {% include getCredentials.markdown %}